 That is because; personal car insurance laws policies almost always keep a clause that negates coverage.
 If the car is being used for hire, or if the car driver is advantaging commercially from the ride, these provisions are included to limit an insurance firm’s liability in the event that LYFT driver reasons an accident.
 In short, it is money-saving tactic that can leave car drivers in a solid spot should they be found by mistake.

 Commercial and Rideshare Insurance Policies are Available for Compensation in Lyft Accidents

 That does not matter that the company does not offer coverage to these drivers.
-In fact, all but 1 state and the District of Columbia have insurance firms which offer ride sharing coverage.
+In fact, according to LSC Law Firm, all but 1 state and the District of Columbia have insurance firms which offer ride sharing coverage.
 While these policy add-ons are not common knowledge, they are fairly simple to get – you simply ask.

 Commercial insurance policies are also availed which will cover in, for hire examples.
 Though, most drivers would not need such a policy unless they use LYFT or one of their competitors as a full-time money-making plan.

 So if further insurance is readily available, why do not more LYFT drivers have these insurance add-ons to protect people hit by a LYFT car?
 It often comes down to expense.
 Drivers normally opt for the least costly choice when selecting car insurance.
 That can be worst news for them if they get an accident.